Civic Scholars Living Learning Community

 Drew University actively supports students who show extraordinary commitment to community by offering Civic Engagement Scholarships and admittance into the Civic Scholars Program.
 Civic Scholars are leaders in creating opportunities for all Drew students to connect learning with action for the greater good.
 These Drew Civic Scholars not only receive a monetary award, but also join an exciting civic engagement program that will increase their service and leadership skills and give them real-world experiences.
 Drew Civic Scholars complete 100 hours of service annually and participate in special classes, workshops, seminars, and off-campus service projects.
-They also mentor and lead students from all disciplines who want to make the world a better place.
 Drew’s Civic Scholars represent a wide range of academic majors and career interests, but they are united in their commitment to make a difference in our world.
 Learn more about the Center for Civic Engagement and the Civic Scholars Program.

 Through this LLC, students will have the opportunity to connect with their faculty and upper-class Civic Scholars within their residence hall.
-The Civic Scholar professors are Amy Koritz, Stewart Robinette, and Jonathan Reader.
+The Civic Scholar professors are Amy Koritz and Susan Rosenbloom.
 For more information about the Civic Scholar program, please visit the Center for Civic Engagement website.

 Examples of Events & Programs:

 - Civic Scholars Fall Retreat: All Civic Scholars take part in a Day of Service and team bonding.
-This year we’ll travel to America’s Grow A Row in Pittstown NJ where we’ll harvest fresh produce for soup kitchens, homeless shelters and food desert areas.
+This year we’ll create breakfast and toiletry bags for the Community Soup Kitchen of Morristown, NJ.